The wild banks of the Rhône at the start of Challonges

 Description of the walk

-Park in the car park of the village hall in Challonges.
+Park in the car park at the Challonges village hall.

-(S/E) Cross the D14 and, at the "Challonges" sign, turn right onto Chemin de la Louise towards Buyet.
-Continue straight ahead at the various intersections on the tarmac road through the residential area until you reach the signpost for "Buyet".
+(S/E) Cross the D14 and, at the “Challonges” sign, turn right onto Chemin de la Louise towards Buyet.
+Continue straight on at the various junctions along the tarmac road through the residential area until you reach the signpost for “Buyet”.

-(1) In Buyet, turn right down the hill towards Bois Millet.
+(1) In Buyet, turn right down the slope towards Bois Millet.
 Cross the D14 and take the dirt track downhill.
 Further on, enter the forest.
-Take care as the descent is steep and can be slippery.
-Stay on the main track and follow the signposts carefully.
+Take care here as the descent is steep and can be slippery.
+Stay on the main path, following the markings carefully.

 (2) At the bottom of the descent (Bois Millet), turn right towards Pont de Pyrimont.
-This section runs alongside the Rhône, which is below on the left.
+This section runs alongside the Rhône, which lies below on the left.

 (3) Join a small road and follow it to the right.
-You will soon come to the D31.
-Follow it to the left downhill towards Pont de Pyrimont.
+You will soon come out onto the D31; follow it down to the left towards the Pont de Pyrimont.

-(5) Retrace your steps and cross the bridge over the Rhône again.
+(5) Cross the stream and head towards the bridge over the Rhône to cross it.

-(6) Turn right towards Challonges.
-Ignore a turn-off on the left and continue on to Volland d'en bas.
+(7) Turn right towards Challonges.
+Ignore a turn-off on the left and continue on to the hamlet of Volland d’en bas.

-(7) Continue along a dirt track.
-On the way up, pass in front of the Chapelle de la Sainte chapel and note the view over the Rhône.
+(8) Continue along a dirt track.
+On the climb, pass the Chapelle de la Sainte and note the view over the Rhône.

-(8) At the end of the path, continue along a small road.
+(9) At the end of the track, continue along a small road.
 Turn right, ignore a road on the left and walk alongside the cemetery.
-Continue straight ahead to the crossroads in the village centre.
+Continue straight on to the crossroads in the village centre.
 Then turn right to reach the car park (S/E).

 Waypoints